-The Natural Area is an oasis for wildlife.
-Pedestrian trails wind throughout, making it easy for you to observe and appreciate nature and participate in outdoor education activities.
-This 68-hectares site is a gently rolling landscape of aspen forest and willow sedge wetlands surrounded by agricultural land and residential developments.
+The Sherwood Park Natural Area is an oasis for wildlife with pedestrian trails throughout the area.
+This 68-hectare site is a gently rolling landscape of aspen forest and willow sedge wetlands surrounded by agricultural land and residential developments.
 Trails in the area are accessible from a parking lot on Range Road 231.
 The trail loop from the parking lot is 2.7 kilometres in length.

-Set on the western edge of the Cooking Lake Moraine, the gently-rolling upland terrain of Sherwood Park Natural Area is covered by mature poplar forests and scattered white birch.
-There are also remnant stands of mature white spruce, poplar and birch, reminders of the mixed wood forests that once covered much of the moraine.
+Set on the western edge of the Cooking Lake Moraine, the gently-rolling upland terrain of Sherwood Park Natural Area is covered by mature poplar forests.
+You can also find mature white spruce and birch trees in the area, reminders of the mixed wood forests that once covered much of the moraine.
 The richly dense understory of shrubs and wildflowers is a continual source of interest and colour from early May until late September.

 The forests and wetlands of the site form a close-knit community of plants and animals, each one needing the others to ensure survival of the community.
 Forests in the natural area are home to many mammals.
 White-tailed deer are quite common and moose occasionally wander through the woods.
 Coyotes are rarely seen, however, they do hunt here.
 You may find large willows whose bark has been nibbled by porcupines and snowshoe hares.
 Red squirrels reside in spruce stands where there’s year-round shelter and a dependable food supply.

 There are a number of permanently wet depressions and one small slough in the northwest corner of the site.
 One of the wetlands is a mossy swamp with Labrador tea and a few spruce and larch.
 Others wetlands are dominated by willows, sedges, marsh marigolds and coltsfoot.